 This very popular German camouflage (roughly translated to English as mottled camouflage) can be made up of three, four, five, or six different colors – all of which are in the green, brown, tan, and black families.

 First popularized by German forces back in World War II but not really refined until the late 1970s, this pattern continued to be you by members of the German Armed Forces up until 2016 when the military decided to move towards a new, more modern multi-pattern similar what the US military had moved to around that point in time.

 Conceived back in 2001 and rushed out to the United States Marine Corps in 2002 throughout 2005, this digital camouflage pattern was heavily inspired by a camouflage pattern cooked up by the Canadian Armed Forces just a few short years before the Marines started to roll out these new uniforms.

-Unique in that it went for a more pixelated approach to camouflage than the natural, random and irregular shapes that had been so popular up until that point, this uniform became ubiquitous with the second Iraqi war and action in Afghanistan.
+Marpat camo is unique because it went for a more pixelated approach to camouflage than natural patterns.
+It uses random and irregular shapes.
+This camo was heavily used with the second Iraqi war and action in Afghanistan.

 The Marine Corps continues to use this pattern still today with two different variations – a desert and a woodland option – and picking up pieces of this camo kit won’t break your bank account, either.

 US Army Operational Camouflage Pattern

 The U.S. Army had their own version of digital camo up until 2014 when they announced that they were making a full switch away from Army Combat Uniforms (ACUs) to what they now call the Operational Camouflage Pattern – a camouflage pattern that is very similar to traditional MultiCam.

 The switch was embraced in large part because so many special forces operators were using their own civilian sourced MultiCam patterns downrange in places like Afghanistan and Iraq, unhappy with the way that the ACU pattern was working in a terrain that could shift from desert to woodland and then back again very quickly.